View Categories

 • Non-accountability of government for non-implementation of Directive principles of state policy.

-• Conservative: According to Jennings, Directives are based on the political philosophy of 19th century England.
-The question whether they are suitable for the twenty-first century cannot be answered; but it is quite probable that they will be entirely outmoded.
+• Conservative: According to Jennings, Directives are based on the political philosophy of 19th-century England.

 • Sir Ivor Jennings: Part IV of the Constitution expresses “Fabian Socialism without the socialism” which is less relevant in the contemporary world.